Skip to content

 • Test incrementally: Build and test workflows step by step

-• Monitor the console: Check for errors and review run history regularly
+• Check for errors: Review run history and node status regularly

 For more details on data flow, see Data Flow.
 For component details, see Component Nodes.